Jarred Tinordi

-Jarred Michael Tinordi (born February 20, 1992) is an American professional ice hockey defenseman who is currently an unrestricted free agent.
-He most recently played for the Calgary Wranglers in the American Hockey League (AHL) while under contract to the Calgary Flames of the National Hockey League (NHL).
-He was selected in the first round, 22nd overall, by the Montreal Canadiens in the 2010 NHL Entry Draft.
-Tinordi was also drafted in the seventh round (184th overall) by Metallurg Magnitogorsk during the 2010 KHL Junior Draft.
+Jarred Michael Tinordi (born February 20, 1992) is an American professional ice hockey defenseman for the Syracuse Crunch of the American Hockey League (AHL).
+He was selected in the first round, 22nd overall, by the Montreal Canadiens in the 2010 NHL entry draft.
+Tinordi has also previously played for the Arizona Coyotes, Nashville Predators, Boston Bruins, New York Rangers, and Chicago Blackhawks.

 Early life

 Tinordi was born in Burnsville, Minnesota, while his father, Mark, was a member and the captain of the Minnesota North Stars, and briefly lived in Plano, Texas, when the franchise became known as the Dallas Stars.
 The family eventually settled in the Washington, D.C., suburb of Millersville, Maryland, when Mark was traded to the Washington Capitals.
 In his youth he played in the 2004 Quebec International Pee-Wee Hockey Tournament with the Washington Little Capitals minor ice hockey team.
 He attended Severna Park Middle School and played for the school for the 2006-2007 season only.
 He later served as captain of the USA Hockey National Team Development Program, and attended Ann Arbor Pioneer High School.